Sphinx & Hawkmoths

 Eyed Hawk-moth – 2020 (NL)

 The morning after a moth session, I removed the white sheet and a big surprise came forward.
-The Eyed Hawk-moth (Smerinthus ocellata) was sitting very quietly on the canvas.
+The Eyed Hawk-moth (Smerinthus ocellata) sat quietly on the canvas.
 This big moth owes its name to the eyespot on the pink-red hindwing.
 The eyespot consists of a blue stain with a black border and a black spot in the middle.
-As soon as it is disrupted, the hindwings are shown, to scare natural enemies.
+The hindwings are shown to scare natural enemies as soon as it is disrupted.
 He then takes the opportunity to flee.
 The color of the forewing can range from pinkish-brown to deep chocolate brown or even black.
 The contrast of the forewing is very variable and somewhat resembles the bark of a tree trunk.
-The wingspan is 70-80mm and the flight period is from April to August in one generation.
-Host plant: Willow, Poplar and Apple.
+The wingspan is 70-80mm, and the flight period is from April to August for one generation.
+Host plant: Willow, Poplar, and Apple.
 Dutch name: Pauwoogpijlstaart.
 Frisian name: Pau-eachpylksturt.

 Subfamily: Sphinginae